The Conjuring: Legal disputes

 Norma Sutcliffe and Gerald Helfrich, the previous owners of the house on which the film was based, sued James Wan, Warner Bros. and other producers in 2015, on the ground that their property was being vandalized constantly as a consequence of the film.
 Entertainment Weekly obtained documents in which the owners affirmed various invasions and ratified that they had found numerous objects affiliated with satanic cults.
 The lawsuit also revealed that the previous owners bought the house in 1987 and lived "in peace" until 2012.
 Both owners were seeking unspecified damages.
-When questioned, a spokesperson for Warner Bros. declined to comment on the issue.
+When questioned, a spokesperson for Warner Bros. declined to comment on the issue; the case was dismissed in December 2017.

 Gerald Brittle, the author of the 1980 book The Demonologist about Ed and Lorraine Warren, filed a lawsuit against Warner Bros., New Line Productions and director James Wan regarding the film.
 Brittle claimed the film, alongside the subsequent sequel and spin-offs, infringed upon an exclusive contract he had with the Warrens to make any works based on the subject of his book.
 The film rights were briefly with the original publisher Prentice Hall before reverting to Brittle.
 Warner Bros. refused to comment on the case.
 Warner Bros. settled the case with Brittle in December 2017.